gauborg/Advanced_Lane_Detection_using_Deep_Learning/README.md

 ![image](readme_images/masked-test9.jpg)

-More images are saved in the *output_images/test_images_masked* folder.
+More saved images can be found in the [*test_images_output/thresholded_masked*](./test_images_output/thresholded_masked/) folder.

-**4. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.**
+**4. How the perspective transform was applied and provide an example of a transformed image.**

-We define a function *perspective_view* in textbox 7 which takes as input our thresholded binary image.
+We define a function *perspective_view* in textbox 5 which takes as input our thresholded binary image.
 This function applies a perspective transform on the image.
 This gives us a bird's eye view of road so that the lanelines appear from the top and parallel.
 We select the endpoints of the laneline from a image approximately as the *src* points.
 We specify some destination *dst* points in the warped image so that our laneline will appear as parallel.

 After this, we use the function [cv2.perspectiveTransform()](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html#getperspectivetransform) from OpenCV library by providing *src* and *dst* points as the inputs.
 This function calculates the 3*3 transformation matrix.
 We use this transformation matrix in a function called [cv2.warpPerspective()](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html#warpperspective) to get the warped (transformed iamge) of our lanelines.